What to expect from court hearing on KCPD budget battle

-KANSAS CITY, MO (KCTV) -- On Tuesday afternoon, lawyers for the City of Kansas City and the Kansas City Board of Police Commissioners will appear before a Jackson County Circuit Court judge.
+KANSAS CITY, Missouri (KCTV) -- On Tuesday afternoon, lawyers for the City of Kansas City and the Kansas City Board of Police Commissioners will appear before a Jackson County Circuit Court judge.

 The board filed suit against the city last week over a recent change to the police budget.
 The board says the city’s recently passed ordinances that circumvent the current funding structure are in violation of state law.